 Here are the values that guide us on the road.
-We hope you’ll take the journey with us because one person saying yes is a good place to start.
+We hope you’ll take the journey with us because one person following their doubts is a good place to start.
 But isn’t it more fun to travel with friends?

 The journey to peace begins with stepping back from the cycle of conflict.
 In the pause we find the grace to understand and embrace our inner landscape.
 When we have the space to take a breath, we can see the way desire and imitation lead us into conflict but also hold the key to making peace more possible in our lives and in our world.

 We own our role in creating or sustaining unhealthy systems.
 This is not about letting shame paralyze us; it’s about exercising hope and seeing the possibility for personal and communal healing.
 When we hold ourselves accountable to our past actions, we can find better models and institute a better future.